franklinqin0/blog/docs/algo/subarray-sum-equals-k.md

 If `nums[i]` summing to `nums[j]` equals `k`, `prefix_sum[i] == prefix_sum[j] - k`, then we just need to find if satisfying `prefix_sum[i]` has occurred.
 If so, increase count by occurrences of `prefix_sum[i]`.
 Use a HashMap to store **mappings from prefix sum to occurrence**.

 The following three solutions are all from [this post](https://leetcode.com/problems/subarray-sum-equals-k/discuss/102111/Python-Simple-with-Explanation).
-The last two using `Counter` are a bit of overhaul and [vanilla HashMap](#vanilla-hashmap) is good enough.
+The last two using `Counter` are a bit of overhaul and [Vanilla HashMap](#vanilla-hashmap) is good enough.

 ::: theorem Complexity
 time: $O(n)$